Mugamoodi: Casting

-In October 2010, Arya signed on for the film with N. Linguswamy's Thirupathi Brothers production house replacing UTV as producers.
-However, within months, Arya had pulled out as had Linguswamy.
+In October 2010, Arya signed on for the film with N. Lingusamy's Thirupathi Brothers production house replacing UTV as producers.
+However, within months, Arya had pulled out as had Lingusamy.
 In June 2011, a new Mumbai-based company had taken the production reins whilst Jiiva, after the commercial success of his political thriller Ko, had signed on to portray the lead role.
 Jiiva who plays Anand in the film would called as Bruce Lee in the film.
 Later that month, it was announced that Narain, who had worked with Mysskin in both Chithiram Pesuthadi and Anjathe, would portray the role of the lead antagonist in the film.
 The film was his highest paid film till then.
 Narain claimed that his villainy in the film would be totally brutal, where his character in the film has no shades and is absolutely negative.
 In early July 2011, it was reported that Amala Paul would portray the lead female character in the film, but, Dhananjayan of UTV confirmed that Amala was not approached for the role.
 Pooja Hegde, who is the second runner-up of the 2011 Miss Universe India, was eventually finalized as the female lead.
 Telugu actor Akkineni Nageswara Rao was added to the cast in November 2011, which proved false, and he was replaced by Girish Karnad, while Prakash Raj was also reported to be playing an important role.
 The following month, Nassar was selected to portray a police officer.

 A large group of young aspiring artists were roped in to be part of the fight sequences which are touted be the highlight of the film.
 The artists were trained for over 6 months at Mansuria Kung Fu YMCA, Nandanam, Chennai.
 A lot of the kung fu content of the film were handled by R. Shekhar.

 Effects and design

 High-end gadgets to be used in the film were reportedly designed by consultant's from the IIT, while teams from the NIFT were roped in to create the costumes and looks of the characters.
 Furthermore, a Los Angeles-based firm would handle special effects of the film.
 The team travelled four countries to finalize the Jiiva's suits and finalized in Hong Kong.
 The costumes were designed by Gabriella Wilkins.
 Wilkins and her 10 assistants took six months to design the costume, including suit, mask, cap and the belt.
 A dozen suits and more than 30 different masks were created for the character, out of which Mysskin chose the best.
-Costume designer Amritha Ram also worked on Jiiva's costume which weights more than 10 kg.
+Costume designer Amritha Ram also worked on Jiiva's costume, which weighs more than 10 kg.